 Here are the benchmarks results of the phone to give you a better idea of how it scored on AnTuTu and Geekbench.

-Redmi Note 6 Pro is easily one of the best phones in its own price category
+Redmi Note 6 Pro is easily one of the best phones in its price category

-Sadly, the same cannot be said for heavy usage which includes intensive gaming, lightning-fast multi-tasking, and other resource-intensive apps usage.
+Sadly, the same cannot be said for heavy usage, which includes intensive gaming, lightning-fast multi-tasking, and other resource-intensive apps usage.
 All we can say is that if you are an intense gamer, you may want to skip this phone.
 We experienced some hiccups and stutters while playing heavy games.
-The phone also started to heat pretty badly at the end of a full game of PUBG.
+The phone also started to heat pretty severely at the end of a full PUBG session.

 Xiaomi Redmi Note 6 Pro is the first Redmi phone to come with dual camera setup on both front and rear.
-The rear camera module houses a 12MP main sensor with wider f/1.9 aperture and a 5MP depth sensor.
+The rear camera module houses a 12MP primary sensor with a wider f/1.9 aperture and a 5MP depth sensor.